jupyter/jupyter_client/docs/messaging.rst

     `application/json` data should be unpacked JSON data, not double-serialized as a JSON string.

+.. versionchanged:: 5.1

+    `transient` is a new field.

 Update Display Data
 -------------------

+.. versionadded:: 5.1

 Displays can now be named with a ``display_id`` within the ``transient`` field of ``display_data`` or ``execute_result``.